Analysis | ‘Warzone Pacific’ loadout guide for Caldera: The best guns, attachments and perks

 Sniper and marksman rifles: Kar98K (VG or MW), G-43, Type 99, Gorenko antitank Rifle

 The Kar98K has earned a sterling reputation among skilled snipers, and the “Vanguard” version continues to grace players with its maneuverability, damage and accuracy.
-The World War II Kar98K suffers slightly from a higher aim down sight (ADS) speed, however.
+The World War II Kar98K suffers slightly from a higher aim down sight (ADS) speed, however (and its bullet velocity appears to be lower than its modern twin).
 Call of Duty content creator James “JGOD” Godoy discovered that equipping a lower-zoom, Mk.
 12 Night Vision optic grants 40 percent faster ADS speed.
 Plus, you can see enemies easier.

 While it isn’t a sniper, the G-43 semi-auto marksman rifle packs quite a punch and will be useful for longer engagements where recoil and muzzle flash reduce the effectiveness of ARs.
 The Type 99 started Season One as a one-shot sniper if you hit your foe in the chest, but that was changed with a Dec.
 15 patch.
 It’s still among the more powerful rifles available, however, even if it’s slower than the Kar98K.